tracyreed/profitwisesucks.com/README.md

 Oct 31 2023 deposition of Tracy Reed as PMK of Copilotco the word “tax” appears 181 times and “Heistein” appears 168 times and "partnership" is mentioned 36 times.

+And then, of course, there's Heistein's deposition which was all about the taxes.

-And when we finally did dismiss it because it was now far too complicated and expensive to possibly make it to the end, she turns around and sues us (Reed, Hamby, AND the attorneys representing us) for malicious prosecution!
+When we finally had to dismiss because it was now far too complicated and expensive to possibly make it to the end, she turns around and sues us (Reed, Hamby, AND the attorneys representing us) for malicious prosecution!
 So it's not even over yet.
 The expenses continue to rack up, well into the hundreds of